 How much of your freelance income is actually yours?

-Enter your freelance income and instantly see how much you can actually spend after Income Tax and National Insurance.
+Enter your freelance income and instantly see what's yours to spend after Income Tax and National Insurance.
 No signup required.

 How much is really yours?